FLUX.1 Kontext: AI-Powered Image Editing

 A rock band logo with bold gothic lettering saying "NEON STORM", electric blue and purple colors, lightning bolt accents, black background, heavy metal style

 Product placement workflows become incredibly fluid with this capability.
-Move products through multiple scenarios without complex compositing.
 Brand asset management transforms when you can transport logos and graphics across different media and contexts while maintaining perfect integration.
-Marketing teams can visualize products in countless environments without expensive photo shoots or 3D rendering.

 Superior text editing

 Most AI models struggle with text because they treat it like any other visual element.
-They might change the font, alter the styling, or completely miss the context.
 FLUX.1 Kontext understands that text has meaning and maintains the original typography, effects, and positioning while making precise changes.

-A vibrant fruit juice pouch standing upright on a glossy pastel table, surrounded by floating slices of orange, kiwi, and passionfruit, playful splashes of juice in the air, the pouch has the word ‘RUNWARE’ in large bubbly gradient letters with a soft drop shadow, warm ambient lighting and summer ad feel
+A vibrant fruit juice pouch standing upright on a glossy pastel table, surrounded by floating slices of orange, kiwi, and passionfruit, the pouch has the word 'RUNWARE' in large bubbly gradient letters with a soft drop shadow, warm ambient lighting and summer ad feel

-A high-end GPU graphics card placed on a lit display pedestal, surrounded by glowing RGB accents and futuristic ambient lighting, the metal frame of the GPU has the word ‘RUNWARE’ in big engraved in a sleek chrome font on the side, with visible fans and detailed textures, styled like a product reveal ad
+A high-end GPU graphics card on a lit display pedestal, the metal frame has the word 'RUNWARE' engraved in a sleek chrome font on the side, styled like a product reveal ad

-A vintage 1970s circus movie poster hanging on a wooden wall, designed in hand-painted style with retro colors and textures, the title ‘RUNWARE’ appears in large curved red and gold letters with ornamental swirls and star outlines, in the center a cheerful elephant stands on a striped ball while balancing glowing computer GPUs on its trunk, the tagline below reads ‘Step Right Up to the Impossible’ in whimsical script, with faded ticket prices and floral borders
+A vintage 1970s circus movie poster with the title 'RUNWARE' in large curved red and gold letters with ornamental swirls and star outlines, a cheerful elephant balancing glowing computer GPUs on its trunk

 This precision makes FLUX.1 Kontext particularly valuable for commercial workflows.
-E-commerce businesses update product images with different text elements, changing campaign messaging without recreating entire promotional graphics.
+E-commerce businesses update product images with different text elements.
 Design agencies adapt client materials for different markets while preserving all the visual branding and design work.

 Iterative editing workflows